fullstackers/bus.io/README.md

 ```

-It is possible to consume a message so it won't be delivered to the original receipent and then deliver it
+It is possible to consume a message so it won't be delivered to the original recipient and then deliver it
-to other receipients.
+to other recipients.

 ```javascript